jacderida/mediawiki-deployment/README.md

 ### Install Process

+The Mediawiki instance should now be accessible using http://<your domain>.
+It now needs to go through an installation phase.

-Return to the Mediawiki instance in the browser and go through the install, which has a wizard-type interface with several pages.
+Go to the Mediawiki instance in the browser and go through the install, which has a wizard-type interface with several pages.

 On the 'Connect to Database' page, use these for the values:
 ```